Missouri eviction prevention and homeless assistance.

-Individuals in Missouri that are behind on their rent and facing eviction can get help from various non-profit and government agencies.
+Individuals in Missouri that are behind on their rent and facing eviction can get help from various non-profit and government agencies listed below by county.
 Using either federal government grants or funds from the state, the organizations work to prevent homelessness.
 They may be able to offer financial assistance, legal support, or referrals.
 In addition, if someone is homeless, then rehousing services are also available for qualified Missouri residents.

 Whether someone is facing an eviction or is currently homeless, in either situation case management is also offered.
 This may in fact be mandatory from the non-profits in Missouri.
 Staff will offer them budgeting classes, financial literacy, and access to a number of employment services.